 ANDERSON, Calif. — B.J.
 Macfarlane is following in his father’s footsteps in several different ways.
 Those include raising his children in a ranching lifestyle, working with cattle and managing a fairgrounds complex.

-Macfarlane achieved that last similarity when he was named CEO of the Shasta District Fair & Event Center in Anderson, Calif., last month.
+Macfarlane achieved that last similarity when he was recently named CEO of the Shasta District Fair & Event Center in Anderson, Calif.

 “I am excited to continue the hard work that has contributed to the success of the Shasta District Fair & Event Center in the past and look forward to many more successful years,” Macfarlane said.